-The WELL Building Standards is a big leap forward, in a time where we could use some good news.
+The WELL Building Standards is a giant leap forward in a time when we could use some good news.

-It is common knowledge that elements of sustainable building design can be incorporated into the earliest phases of a project without any claims on additional time or money.
-This requires planning and committed experienced architects, but there’s no reason a beautiful, functional building cannot also be sustainable.
+It is common knowledge that designers can incorporate sustainable building design elements into the earliest phases of a project without any claims on additional time or money.
+This approach requires planning and committed, experienced architects, but there’s no reason a beautiful, functional building cannot also be sustainable.

 It may sound philosophical, but I think there is no profit if the equation does not include bettering our world.
 In other words, if a profit comes at the expense of humanity, it isn’t profitable at all.